com-entonos/amzn2-octave/README.md

 octave hardcodes full paths during installation so you need to settle on one place to install octave and stick with that when you bake the octave install in a container/AMI.

-<b>summary:</b> install glpk, fftw, openblas and octave to directory [default is /shared/octave] for a given processor type.
+<b>summary:</b> install glpk, fftw, openblas and octave to directory [default is /shared/octave] for a given processor type [default is native].

 		./to_build [prefix [processor_type]]